ekos26/fs-group-study/README.md

 As you work on a solution and save changes to `index.js`, jest will watch for these changes and output whether you are passing or failing the included tests.

-If you want to work on other problems, replace `check-palindrome` with any other folder name.
+#### Working on Other Problems

-#### Examples
+If you want to work on other problems, point `jest` to the proper folder name.

 * `jest reverse-int/test.js --watch`
 * `jest reverse-string/test.js --watch`
 * `jest array-chunking/test.js --watch`